Filing a Report with SU Police

 You can pursue a case through a civil suit.
 This option generally seeks monetary remedies and does not involve jail time or campus disciplinary sanctions for the perpetrator.

 Finally, you may choose to formally press charges through the campus disciplinary system based on SU’s Sexual Misconduct Policy.
-This would involve making a report with the Dean of Students or the Sexual Misconduct Officer expressing a desire to register a formal complaint.
+This would involve making a report to the Dean of Students (or designee) expressing a desire to register a formal complaint.
 Once notified of allegations, an investigation will follow, with the possibility of a Hearing.
 The Dean of Students (or designee) will help the student understand how to navigate the complaint processes outlined in the Misconduct Policy and can assist with academic and housing accommodations and referrals.
 The University seeks to complete the investigation within 60 days.
-Disciplinary options proceed much more quickly than criminal charges, but if the accused is found guilty, outcomes would be limited to campus-level sanctions.
+Disciplinary options proceed much more quickly than criminal charges, but if the Respondent is found responsible, outcomes would be limited to campus-level sanctions.

 How do I decide whether to pursue criminal charges?